Combining Monte Carlo and Tensor-network Methods for Partial Differential Equations via Sketching: Numerical Experiments

 and the particle dynamics governed by overdamped Langevin equation \eqref{eq:Langevin}.
 Since the potential function is easily separable, the equilibrium Boltzmann density is a product of univariate densities for each dimension, i.e.

-which gives us a nice way to visualize the distribution.
 In this example, we use $\beta=1$ and $d=10$.
 The support of the domain is a hypercube $[-M, M]^d$ where $M=2.5$.
-To obtain a continuous MPS/TT approximation, we use Gaussian kernel function as univariate basis functions $\{b_l\}_{l=1}^{20}$, where
+To obtain a continuous MPS/TT approximation, we use the Gaussian kernel function as univariate basis functions $\{b_l\}_{l=1}^{20}$, where

-$\Delta x=5/18$ to form cluster basis for sketching, as mentioned in \secref{sec:sketching}.
+$\Delta x=5/18$ to form cluster basis for spanning the PDE solution, as mentioned in \secref{sec:sketching}.
+In terms of the sketching function, we use cluster basis functions with $c=1,2$ as mentioned in \ref{def:cluster}.
+This results in $\tilde r=100$ tensor sketches.
 After sketching, we obtain a continuous analog of \eqref{eq:both_sketch_CDE} (where each $\ccG_k$ is a set of continuous univariate functions), and we solve this linear least-squares in function space using the same set of univariate basis functions.
 We visualize all the basis functions in \figref{fig:DW_basis}.

 We start from the uniform distribution over the hypercube $[-M, M]^d$ and evolve the distribution towards equilibrium.
 To approximate the given solution at each time $\phi_{\theta_t}$ as an MPS/TT, we first sample from this distribution via a conditional sampling \secref{sec:conditional_sampling}.
 Then we simulate the overdamped Langevin process forward for the sampled particles up to time $\delta t$, as detailed in \secref{sec:fokker-planck-evolution}.
 Then we estimate a new MPS/TT representation $\phi_{\theta_{t+1}}$.
 We choose $\delta t = 0.02$ time and we use $N=10^4$ samples for all iterations.